Why do we compare everything to the first piece of information we received?

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

 When we become anchored to a specific figure or plan of action, we end up filtering all new information through the framework we initially drew up in our head, distorting our perception.
-This makes us reluctant to make significant changes to our plans, even if the situation calls for it.
+This makes us reluctant to change our plans significantly, even if the situation calls for it.

-Anchoring bias is extremely pervasive, and it’s thought to drive many other cognitive biases, such as the planning fallacy and the spotlight effect.
-Anchoring can even influence courtroom judgments, where research shows that prison sentences assigned by jurors and judges can be swayed by providing an anchor.2,3
+The anchoring bias is extremely pervasive, and it’s thought to drive many other cognitive biases, such as the planning fallacy and the spotlight effect.
+Anchoring can influence courtroom judgments, where research shows that prison sentences assigned by jurors and judges can be swayed by providing an anchor.2,3

 Why it happens

-Anchoring bias is one of the most robust effects in psychology.
-Many studies have confirmed its effects, and shown that we can often become anchored by values that aren’t even relevant to the task at hand.
-In one study, for example, people were asked for the last two digits of their social security number.
-Next, they were shown a number of different products, including things like computer equipment, bottles of wine, and boxes of chocolate.
+The anchoring bias is one of the most robust effects in psychology.
+Many studies have confirmed its effects and have shown that we can often become anchored by values that aren’t even relevant to the task at hand.
+In one study, people were asked for the last two digits of their social security number.
+Next, they were shown a number of different products, including items like computer equipment, bottles of wine, and boxes of chocolate.
 For each item, participants indicated whether they would be willing to pay the amount of money formed by their two digits.
-For example, if somebody’s number ended in 34, they would say whether or not they would pay $34 for each item.
+To illustrate, if somebody’s number ended in 34, they would say whether or not they would pay $34 for each item.
 After that, the researchers asked what the maximum amount was that the participants would be willing to pay.

-Even though somebody’s social security number is nothing more than a random series of digits, those numbers had an effect on their decision making.
-People whose digits amounted to a higher number were willing to pay significantly more for the same products, compared to those with lower numbers.9 Anchoring bias also hold up when anchors are obtained by rolling some dice or spinning a wheel, and when researchers remind people that the anchor is irrelevant.4
+Even though somebody’s social security number is nothing more than a random series of digits, those numbers affected their decision-making.
+People whose digits amounted to a higher number were willing to pay significantly more for the same products when compared to those with lower numbers.9 The anchoring bias also holds when anchors are obtained by rolling dice or spinning a wheel, even when researchers remind people that the anchor is irrelevant.4

 Given its ubiquity, anchoring appears to be deeply rooted in human cognition.
 Its causes are still being debated, but the most recent evidence suggests that it happens for different reasons depending on where the anchoring information comes from.
-We can become anchored to all kinds of values or pieces of information, whether we came up with them ourselves or we were provided with them,4 but apparently for different reasons.
+We can become anchored to all kinds of values or pieces of information, regardless of whether we came up with them ourselves or were provided with them.4

 When we come up with anchors ourselves: The anchor-and-adjust hypothesis

-The original explanation for anchoring bias comes from Amos Tversky and Daniel Kahneman, two of the most influential figures in behavioral economics.
-In a 1974 paper called “Judgment under Uncertainty: Heuristics and Biases,” Tversky and Kahneman theorized that, when people try to make estimates or predictions, they begin with some initial value, or starting point, and then adjust from there.
-Anchoring bias happens because the adjustments usually aren’t big enough, leading us to incorrect decisions.
+The original explanation for the anchoring bias comes from Amos Tversky and Daniel Kahneman, two of the most influential figures in behavioral economics.
+In a 1974 paper called “Judgment under Uncertainty: Heuristics and Biases,” Tversky and Kahneman theorized that when people try to make estimates or predictions, they begin with some initial value, or starting point, and then adjust from there.
+The anchoring bias happens because the adjustments aren’t usually significant, leading to faulty decision-making.
 This has become known as the anchor-and-adjust hypothesis.

-To back up their account of anchoring, Tversky and Kahneman ran a study where they had high school students guess the answers to mathematical equations in a very short period of time.
-Within five seconds, the students were asked to estimate the product:
+To back up their theory of anchoring, Tversky and Kahneman ran a study where high school students were instructed to guess the answers to mathematical equations in a very short period of time.
+For example, within five seconds, the students were asked to estimate the product:

 8 x 7 x 6 x 5 x 4 x 3 x 2 x 1